n4mwd/RdAvi2/readme.md

 Wine on a Linux development system.
 So it runs under windows, from Win95 through Windows 11, or under Linux using Wine.

+As of version 1.01, the program will also compile and run with Tiny C Compiler (TCC) and run directly under linux.

+The TCC version does not currently support files over 4GB, but does fully support Open DML files less than 4GB.

+It has not been compiled with GCC or CLANG, but these compilers have a similar syntax to TCC, so they should probably work without a lot of modification.
+Consult the rdavi2.h file for possible options.

-To run it from a windows command prompt, enter the following:
+To run it from a command prompt, enter the following:

 C:\\\>  **RdAvi2 YourAviFile.avi**

-To run under Linux, wine must be installed, and then enter:
+To run the windows executable under Linux, wine must be installed, and then enter:

 user@mx: \~\$ **wine RdAvi2.exe YourAviFile.avi**